 I love reworking traditional Indian recipes to make them easier to recreate in my Canadian kitchen.
 The shortcuts I take though never compromise on

 Turkey is a great protein.
-It is versatile, easy to cook with and above all really shines with the robust flavours that this curry dish is famous for.
+It is versatile, easy to cook with and above all, it really shines with the robust flavours that this curry dish is famous for.
 There is another reason that I often choose turkey – it is a naturally leaner but still juicy meat.
 In this recipe, I have used only white meat.
 You can ask your butcher for other cuts and tweak the recipe to your family’s preference.

 Keema Matar for all its complexity of flavour is remarkably easy to make.
-Like all of my other recipes, this one is forgiving and you can tailor to your family’s tolerance to heat.
+Like all of my other recipes, this one is forgiving and you can tailor it to your family’s tolerance to heat.
 My youngest kiddo and my dear hubby prefer a low level of heat and that’s what this is.

 Turkey Keema Matar Recipe